RNairn01/Meme-my-text/README.md

 ## How to use

 Manipulating text is easy.
 Simply select the desired text manipulation from the dropdown menu and then type or paste the desired text into the input box.
-From here all you need to do is click the button labelled **"Meme Text and Copy!"** in order for your text to be automaticaly conerted and copied to the clipboard for pasting.
+From here all you need to do is click the button labelled **"Meme Text and Copy!"** in order for your text to be automaticaly converted and copied to the clipboard for pasting.

 ## Available manipulations